 Hopefully they won't need a third one, which I would expect probably would happen tomorrow.

-Uh Congressman Chip Roy of Texas is with us.
+Congressman Chip Roy of Texas is with us.

 I do.

-Uh good to be on, Sean.
+Good to be on, Sean.

-We're in the middle of a war, a war to take this country back from a broken Washington establishment that frankly the Republican Party was neck deep in for far too long.
+We're in the middle of a war, a war to take this country back from a broken Washington establishment that, frankly, the Republican Party was neck deep in for far too long.

 You know that, and I know that.

-Jim Jordan, Jim Jordan, one of the founders of the Freedom Caucus, a mere eight years ago, whom I with whom I was huddling with Ted Cruz when Ted was his chief of staff, when we were fighting the Obamacare fight in 2013.
+Jim Jordan, Jim Jordan, one of the founders of the Freedom Caucus, a mere eight years ago, with whom I was huddling with Ted Cruz when Ted was his chief of staff, when we were fighting the Obamacare fight in 2013.

-That guy just got 200 votes for speaker of the house.
+That guy just got 200 votes for Speaker of the House.

 We're in the middle of this battle, and everybody needs to remember that.